uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### 4. Data Security Measures:
    - Implementing robust data security measures, including encryption, access controls, and regular security audits to protect user data.

+By addressing these legal, social, ethical, and professional considerations, the project aims to develop a navigation system that is not only effective and efficient but also responsible and respectful of users' rights and societal norms.